boogameow/agent-hunt-l4d2/README.md

 When you die, you become an SI.
 This works in any mode.
 On section clear or fail, everyone is back to being a survivor.
-If you get defibbed or rescued you return to being a survivor (albeit usually not the exact one).
+If you get defibbed or rescued you change back to a survivor.

 Release includes L4DHooks, which are needed for this to work.
 Drag everything inside the zip to the left4dead2 folder.